ualberta-rcg/public/cloud-bootcamp/Cloud_Advanced/Containerization/cheatsheet-docker.md

        # Run a shell and check the processes running in the container.
        docker exec -it myweb-sl sh
          # Need to install ps
+         # apt update
-         # apt update & apt install procps
+         # apt install procps
          # ps -ef

-   (Now we can see the difference between mehtod A and B to see the difference)
+   (Now we can see the difference between mehtod A and B. )

    5) Customize and upload an image
       #If image is not loaded yet